j0hn3/network_programmability_experiments/README.md

 - add IPSEC, routing to tunnels ???

 ### l3vpn_buider
-- build config using jinja2
+- build config using jinja2 -> issue with new lines being kist that needs investigation
 - deploy configuration to devices
 - validate configuration once deployed